stevencox/roger/README.md

 Roger is an automated curation pipeline.

-It is a process for transforming Knowledge Graph eXchange (KGX) files into a graph database:
+It transforms Knowledge Graph eXchange (KGX) files into a graph database:

+Phases include:
 * **get**: Fetch KGX files from a repository.
 * **merge**: Merge duplicate nodes accross multiple KGX files.
 * **schema**: Infer the schema properties of nodes and edges.